edgedb/easy-edgedb/chapter20/index.md

 # Chapter 20 - The final battle

-You made it to the final chapter - congratulations!
-Here's the final scene from the last chapter, though we won't spoil the final ending:
+You made it to the final chapter, congratulations!
+Here's the final scene from the last chapter, though we won't spoil the final ending in case you now plan to read the original book:

 > Mina is almost a vampire now, and says she can feel Dracula all the time, no matter what hour of the day.
 Van Helsing arrives at Castle Dracula and Mina waits outside.
 Van Helsing then goes inside and destroys the vampire women and Dracula's coffin.
 >
-> Meanwhile, the other men approach from the south and are also close to Castle Dracula.
-Dracula's friends have him inside his box, and are carrying him on a wagon towards the castle as fast as they can.
+> At the same time the four other heroes (Jonathan Harker, Quincy Morris, Doctor Seward, Arthur Holmwood) are approaching from the south to try to catch up to Dracula.
+The sun is still up, so Dracula is inside his box protected from the sunlight on a wagon that his friends are taking to the castle as fast as they can.
 The sun is almost down, it is snowing, and our heroes need to hurry to catch him.
-They get closer and closer, and grab the box.
+A fight ensues, and the heroes drive back Dracula's friends and finally reach the box.
 They pull the nails back and open it up, and see Dracula lying inside.
 Jonathan pulls out his knife.
-But just then the sun goes down.
+But just then the sun goes down and night begins.
 Dracula smiles and opens his eyes, and...

 If you're curious about the ending to this scene, just [check out the book on Gutenberg](https://www.gutenberg.org/files/345/345-h/345-h.htm#chap19) and search for "the look of hate in them turned to triumph".